-If, as a result of the storm drainage system inspection, a discharger is suspected of an illicit discharge, the Hendricks County Drainage Board and/or Hendricks County Surveyor may inspect and/or obtain stormwater samples from stormwater runoff facilities of the subject discharger, to determine compliance with the requirements of this Ordinance.
-Upon request, the discharger shall allow the Hendricks County Drainage Board and/or Hendricks County Surveyor's properly identified representative to enter upon the premises of the discharger at all hours necessary for the purposes of such inspection or sampling.
-The Hendricks County Drainage Board and/or Hendricks County Surveyor or its properly identified representative may place on the discharger's property the equipment or devices used for such sampling or inspection.
+If, as a result of the storm drainage system inspection, a discharger is suspected of an illicit discharge, Hendricks County may inspect and/or obtain stormwater samples from stormwater runoff facilities of the subject discharger, to determine compliance with the requirements of this Ordinance.
+Upon request, the discharger shall allow Hendricks County's properly identified representative to enter upon the premises of the discharger at all hours necessary for the purposes of such inspection or sampling.
+Hendricks County or its properly identified representative may place on the discharger's property the equipment or devices used for such sampling or inspection.
 Identified illicit connections or discharges shall be subject to enforcement action as described in Chapter 8 of this Ordinance.